使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Operator

 Well, thank you for joining us.
-If there are no further questions, this call is complete, and we look forward to speaking to you again after the fourth-quarter.
+If there are no further questions, this call is complete.
+And we look forward to speaking to you again after the fourth quarter.
 Goodbye.

 Operator